Butterfly Pose (Baddha Konasana)

 • Elevate the hips by sitting on a folded blanket and supporting the knees with props to reduce the strain.

-• Individuals with pain, surgery, or injuries must consult with their doctors or physiotherapists before starting the practice.
+• Individuals experiencing pain, undergoing surgery, or recovering from injuries must consult their doctors or physiotherapists before starting the practice.

-• Avoid flapping your knees aggressively, since this can strain ligaments and joints.
+• Avoid flapping your knees aggressively, as this can strain ligaments and joints.

-• If your thighs and hips are tight, do not directly start the asana.
+• If your thighs and hips are tight, do not start the asana directly.
 Begin with a warm-up first.

 • Always listen to your body.
 If you feel sharp pain or severe discomfort, ease out of the pose immediately.